Îlet à Cabrit

 Îlet à Cabrit ([ile a kabʁi]), officially French: îlet à Cabrit des Saintes (literally: Goat Island of Les Saintes), is an island in the Îles des Saintes, Guadeloupe, the Lesser Antilles.
 It belongs to the commune of Terre-de-Haut.

 Geography

-Îlet to Cabrit is located, at 1 km at the northwest of Terre-de-Haut Island, closing partially the Bay of les Saintes.
+Îlet to Cabrit is located, at 1 km at the northwest of Terre-de-Haut Island, closing partially the Les Saintes Bay.

 The island is approximately 1.2 km from east to west and 750 m from north to south.
 Its highest mount up to 90 m, Morne Joséphine hill. it contains three headlands, Pointe à Cabrit on the West, Pointe Sable in the South and Pointe Bombarde in the East, which frame three coves: Anse sous le vent in the southwest, Anse du Bananier in the southeast and Anse du Petit Etang in the North.

 By its localization, Îlet à Cabrit creates two passages into the Bay of les Saintes, la Baleine passage to the East and Pain de Sucre passage in the South, which constitute both access roads to the harbours of Mouillage and Fond-du-Curé.